2024

 Consent

-Users first need to provide their consent and demographic information to participate fully (with compensation).
+Users must onboard first to provide consent and demographic information in order to participate fully and compensation.

 Objectivity